cern-eos/eos/doc/quickstart/ubuntu.rst

 ==========================

-The EOS client gets automatically built for recent Ubuntu releases, currently "bionic".
+The EOS client gets automatically built for recent Ubuntu releases, currently "bionic" and "focal"

 .. note::
-   You need to add the XRootD and EOS repositories to your ``/etc/apt/sources.list``  (change release name as required)
+   You need to add the XRootD and EOS repositories to your ``/etc/apt/sources.list`` (change distribution name as required)

 .. code-block:: text